ngjunsiang/laymansguide-src/season7/issue088/issue088.md

 Once the network issue is resolved and the clusters are synchronised again, these changes can subsequently be merged following rules for resolving conflicts.
 The database remains operational throughout the ordeal, just with some desynchronisation.

-**Issue summary:** Document databases organise data into documents, each containing a number of field-value pairs. each value can itself be a document, and multiple values/documents can be grouped under a field.
+**Issue summary:** Document databases organise data into documents, each containing a number of field-value pairs.
+Each value can itself be a document, and multiple values/documents can be grouped under a field.
 Document databases do not enforce data consistency across documents, so those rules need to be managed by the application which is using the database.
 This allows document databases to continue operating even when partitioned, at the cost of some consistency.

 ## What I’ll be covering next